USS Aubrey Fitch: 1983

 Early in January 1983, the guided-missile frigate embarked upon her shakedown cruise to the vicinity of Guantánamo Bay, Cuba.
 The warship returned to Mayport during the middle of February and then launched into a series of trials, qualifications, and certifications preparatory to her final acceptance by the Navy.
 She completed final acceptance trials late in May and entered the yard at Bath Iron Works for a three-month, post-shakedown availability.
 Aubrey Fitch completed repairs and returned to Mayport in September.
 In October, she commenced refresher training out of Guantánamo Bay.

-The guided-missile frigate was so engaged when United States military forces invaded the small Caribbean island nation of Grenada on 25 October in response to a power struggle between leftist factions that endangered the stability of the region as well as the lives of United States citizens attending the medical college there.
-Aubrey Fitch interrupted refresher training to conduct patrols in defense of the base at Guantánamo Bay against possible hostile action by Cuba as a result of the conflict in Grenada where Americans found themselves fighting Cuban "advisors" and "construction workers".
+The guided-missile frigate was so engaged when United States military forces invaded the small Caribbean island nation of Grenada on 25 October.
+Aubrey Fitch interrupted refresher training to conduct patrols in defense of the base at Guantánamo Bay against possible hostile action by Cuba as a result of the conflict in Grenada.

 Early in November, however the warship completed refresher training and assumed tactical control of Aquila and Taurus for the purpose of testing the feasibility of operating guided-missile frigates and guided-missile hydrofoil gunboats together in the same task organization.
 Demands attendant to the continuing American presence in Grenada, however, overtook the experiment and sent Aubrey Fitch and her two consorts south to the tiny republic.
 Duty in the waters adjacent to Grenada lasted until mid-December when the warship returned to Mayport.